 Media Center Orientation

 The Media Specialist will conduct a library orientation within the first few weeks of the new school year.
-Students will be instructed on library policies and procedures and receive a barcode to be placed on their school agenda.
-The barcode will be used for library checkout.
-Students will also be informed of signing in and utilizing their school Google accounts and the school website.
+Students will be instructed on library policies and procedures.
+Students will also be informed of how to utilize their school Google accounts and the school website.

-Students may visit the library media center anytime during the school day with permission from their teacher and a signed agenda.
+Students may visit the library media center anytime during the school day with permission from their teacher.

 Students must go directly to the library media center from the teacher.

 Students must remain in the library media center during instruction unless they ask permission to go to the bathroom or nurse.